-Lamaha Gardens is the name of a neighborhood in Georgetown, Guyana, where Peoples Temple maintained its headquarters.
-It was also the name that Temple members used to refer to that house in their neighborhood, and eventually, the name “Lamaha Gardens” became interchangeable with “Georgetown” when people from Jonestown spoke of their visits to Guyana’s capital city.
+Lamaha Gardens is the name of a neighborhood in Georgetown, Guyana.
+It was also the name of the street where Peoples Temple maintained its headquarters – the address was 41 Lamaha Gardens – and eventually, the name “Lamaha Gardens” became interchangeable with “Georgetown” when people from Jonestown spoke of their visits to Guyana’s capital city.

 Other Temple members rotated in and out of Georgetown as staff, with most people staying no longer than three to four months.
 This staff included people who made arrangements for purchasing and shipping food and supplies to Jonestown, working with Guyana government officials, including customs officials, and raising money from Guyanese citizens.
 Most of these workers didn’t want to stay longer than those shorter periods, according to several survivors, in part because their families were back in Jonestown.